How to Fix a Suspended Google Ads Account

 • Prohibited website practices (e.g., cloaking or “hiding” content Google can’t crawl, etc.)

-• Restricted content (e.g., content that includes adult topics, legal and medical content, etc.)
+• Restricted content (e.g., content that includes adult topics, legal and medical Google Ads content, etc.)

 • Billing and payment issues (e.g., requesting a refund from your bank, unpaid balance, using a virtual business address, etc.)